SilentErosion/2024-2nd/README.md

 - Get a room somewhere in Seoul

 # October
-1. Always memorize what I learned using mnemonic skills.
+### Basic Methodology: Always memorize what I learned using mnemonic skills.
 And constantly review them.
-2. Give my best to practice SW project: Evaluate my code in terms of SOLID principle, naming rules, UML class diagram, etc and make amends constantly.
-Maybe MVP approach and constant refactoring.
+### Objectives
-3. Complete Java Web Programming Next Step -> Make a server application that I can use and that uses everything I learned in the book
+1. Complete Java Web Programming Next Step -> Make a server application that I can use and that uses everything I learned in the book
-4. Complete Rust 100 Exercises: Do what I planned at first
+4. Complete Rust 100 Exercises: Do what I planned at first.
+Code by unit tests.
+Don't try and error, instead minimize the number of attempts by carefully thinking through.
-5. Code an online forum to practice front-end and back-end frameworks
+5. Code an online forum to practice front-end and back-end frameworks.
+Maybe space reservation system (NH School piano room) or chatbot using LLM with existing answers on QnA section on the nhschool page would work.
 6. Write at least two posts about daily IT knowledge.
 7. Memorize CS knowledge chosen by tech interviews using mnemonic skills.
-Develop the skills themselves along the way.
+Develop the mnemonic and reading skills along the way.
 8. Sign up for a piano institute.
-9. Apply for all companies in Jasoseol.com that I can meet the requirements.
 10. Download one new-age sheet music and make it on my own.
-Compare the result with sheet.
+Compare the result with the sheet.
-11. Make an Android app that can get QR with one click.
+11. Make an Android app that can get meal QR with one click.
 12. Figure out if there's a way I can reserve my meals automatically.

+### Daily Activities
+1. Apply for all companies in Jasoseol.com that I can meet the requirements.
-13. Constantly practice observation and drawing without looking.
+1. Constantly practice observation and drawing without looking.
-14. Write a few sentences using rhyme, metaphor, and association every day with what I have felt or thought that day.
+1. Write a few sentences using rhyme, metaphor, and association every day with what I have felt or thought that day.

+### Works at School
+1. Give my best to practice SW project: Evaluate my code in terms of SOLID principle, naming rules, UML class diagram, specification prediction, etc and make amends constantly.
+Maybe also MVP approach and constant refactoring.
+3. System programming assignments: Write unit tests and test cases, think like a programmer(e.g. abstraction, function design, algorithm and data structure), write clean code using naming rules and refactoring.
+4. Reverse engineering: Ask for some additional assignments I can try top-down learning on.

 <!-- # 2nd Round(9.19-9.30)
 I don't think I am ready to apply for the jobs.
 Especially, in terms of what only I can do.
 But I could write cover letters and get feedback or give feedback on my own.
 Experience is the most important anyway.